 Manufactured homes are appraised according to their market value.
 Market value is estimated using either the sales comparison or cost approach to value.
 Once market value is established, taxes are assessed according to the tax rate in each tax district.
 Such tax is collected and apportioned to the county, cities, school districts, and other taxing entities to pay for local governmental services.

 Any Taxpayer dissatisfied with the taxable value may appeal by filing an application no later than 60 days after the mailing of the tax notice.
 Appeal forms may be obtained online or from the Weber County Auditor's office, 2380 Wash.
 Blvd.
 STE 320 Ogden, Utah 84401.
 Appeal must be received no later than 60 days after the mailing of the tax notice

 For information regarding value, tax due, and property characteristics, please visit our online Mobile Home Property Search.

 For information regarding move permits and/or tax clearances, please contact our office at 801-399-8572.

 Motor vehicles are assessed one of two uniform fees depending on the classification of the vehicle.

-Vehicles subject to age-based uniform fees include: passenger vehicles, off highway recreational vehicles, motorcycles, travel trailers, vessels under 31 feet in length, tent trailers, truck campers, small motor vehicles, non-commercial trailers and personal watercrafts.
+Vehicles subject to age-based uniform fees include: passenger vehicles, motor homes, off highway recreational vehicles, motorcycles, travel trailers, vessels under 31 feet in length, tent trailers, truck campers, small motor vehicles, non-commercial trailers and personal watercrafts.